 10) CSR and Sustainability

-While corporate social responsibility and sustainability do not directly impact sales, it helps brands establish awareness among their community.
+While corporate social responsibility and sustainability do not directly impact sales, they help brands establish awareness among their community.
 As more people – celebrities, and the average consumer alike – bring attention to social issues related to the fashion industry, more brands have had to take a stand to deal with textile waste and other ethical issues.

 According to Anya Hindmarch, a leading fashion, luxury, and beauty expert, both customers and brands need to meet in the middle to make the fashion industry more responsible.
-Currently, she believes that the fashion industry is in a transition phase, and consumers are more likely to consume less but pay more from ethically responsible brands.
+At the moment, she believes that the fashion industry is in a transition phase, and consumers are more likely to consume less but pay more for ethically responsible brands.
 While fast fashion is predominately about volume, consumers are increasingly shifting towards sustainable garments that will last longer and remain chic for years to come.
-COVID-19 has driven brands and consumers to focus more on sustainability and responsibility, allowing brands that have already integrated it into their internal and external strategies to flourish.
+COVID-19 drove brands and consumers to focus more on sustainability and responsibility.
+This allows brands that have already integrated it into their internal and external strategies to flourish.

 As people begin to look down on fast fashion due to sustainability and human rights issues, slow fashion has become a popular alternative.
-A big part of this trend involves brands creating “seasonless” fashion with clothing which can be used throughout the year.
-The goal was to challenge seasonal trends and urge consumers and other designers to create and buy pieces that will remain in style.
+A big part of this trend involves brands creating “seasonless” fashion with clothing that can be used throughout the year.
+The goal is to challenge seasonal trends and urge consumers and other designers to create and buy pieces that will remain in style indefinitely.
 This has allowed brands to develop higher-quality pieces at higher prices that consumers are willing to pay.